 WHAT PEOPLE HAVE SAID ABOUT THE SWIDGER BOOK SERIES

 One thing everyone agreed on was the laugh-out-loud humour.
-"What struck me most about reading 'Swidgers' was just how funny it was.
+"What struck me most about reading SWIDGERS was just how funny it was.
 I didn't expect to laugh quite so much when reading a story about a lonely boy with special powers," wrote a Year 10 reviewer, and "I found this book to be interesting and funny," said another.
 Much of the comedy in the book comes from Granny.
 "My favourite character was Grandma because I thought she was funny," was typical of how many teenage readers reacted to the feisty and bizarre Granny.

 The pace and plotting has proved popular as well.
 "I thought the storyline of the book was compelling and made the book hard to put down at times," wrote one young reviewer.
 "I really enjoyed the book… The story moved really fast and made me want to read on," echoed another.
-One young student especially liked the "imaginative twists" in the plot and even gave the book the ultimate accolade by calling it "a real page turner".
-And as ever the teachers and book club organisers were as equally impressed.
-"The author", wrote the book club organiser from north London, "trusts his readers to decipher the mystery at the heart of the novel, with clever foreshadowing but not too obvious signposting, meaning the suspense is maintained for the adult reader as much as the teenager."
-"The author is teasing us with foreshadowing of events to come… the final chapter left me wanting more; thank goodness a series is planned," said another book club organiser in Luton.
+One young student especially liked the "imaginative twists" in the plot and even gave the book the ultimate accolade by calling it "a real page turner" and another praised its cinematic quality, "When I was reading the book I was there because I could picture the events so clear.
+It was like I was watching a movie."

 And the crucial first chapter was highly praised by teachers too.
-"THE DAY THEY SAVED TOMORROW draws you in immediately with a breathless opening sequence in which the young hero is faced with a life or death situation that we discover is a regular occurrence in his role as a 'Swidger'."
-"I was hooked immediately," wrote the Luton book club organiser, "You could tell there was something unusual about the protagonist and there was an impending sense of doom and disaster; things not going to plan, chance and fate coming into play but everything happening for a reason."
+"SWIDGERS draws you in immediately with a breathless opening sequence in which the young hero is faced with a life or death situation that we discover is a regular occurrence in his role as a Swidger."
+"I was hooked immediately," wrote the Luton book club organiser.
+"You could tell there was something unusual about the protagonist and there was an impending sense of doom and disaster; things not going to plan, chance and fate coming into play but everything happening for a reason."

 "Fantasy, Sci-fi, Adventure and Comedy – you never know what to expect next"

 And again teachers and book club organisers admired the excellent quality of the writing.
 "There's a real sense of joy of language here and while they may not understand every single word, young readers will appreciate the sophistication of much of the language, enjoying being treated as a bit more 'grown up' than when reading the latest ALEX RIDER or CHERUB series."
 "There is some very sophisticated vocabulary and literary, biblical and mythological references," said another, "elements of the book reminded me of MARY POPPINS, THE MAZE RUNNER, HARRY POTTER, DIVERGENT, TWILIGHT and LORD OF THE RINGS – praise indeed!"

 "I wouldn't hesitate to recommend it to my friends"